 Networking & Information Sessions

-Networking and information sessions are great learning experiences where you can hear directly from the individuals doing the work, ask questions, learn about the hiring process, and experience some of the organization’s culture first-hand.
-The format is often a brief presentation followed by the opportunity to speak informally with organization representatives in small groups or one-on-one.
-These representatives are often recent alumni who have been in your shoes.
-You may find them more approachable and that they have highly relevant insights and advice.
+Networking and information sessions give students the opportunity to hear directly from employers about the work they do.
+During these sessions, students may ask questions, learn about the hiring process, and experience some of the organization’s culture first-hand.
+The format is typically a brief presentation followed by the opportunity to speak informally with organization representatives in small groups or one-on-one.
+These representatives are often recent alumni who have been in your shoes, which makes them more approachable, and likely to have relevant insights and advice.
 Ask for business cards or connect via LinkedIn to follow up, as alums often become your best source of “insider information” to navigate the hiring process.